haberdashPI/vscode-master-key/notes.md

 ## Mode customization

+define formatting for each mode in the binding file
+  - verify the implementation is working for franklin
+  - unit tests for binding settings

 Format improvements

 - REDESIGN!!
 I think the the way repeated keys works is a little unwieldy in many cases